carpentries/instructor-training/_episodes/16-motivation.md

 > This way, I connect my bioinformatics users with domain-specific examples
 > using an authentic task that is relevant to their research.
 {: .callout}

-*   Strategies to establish value:
-    1. Connect the material to students' interests.
-    2. Provide authentic, real-world tasks.
-    3. Show relevance to students' current academic lives.
-    4. Demonstrate the relevance of higher-level skills to students' future professional lives.
-    5. Identify and reward what you value.
-    6. Show your own passion and enthusiasm for the discipline.
-*   Strategies to build positive expectations:
-    1. Ensure alignment of objectives, assessments, and instructional strategies.
-    2. Identify an appropriate level of challenge.
-    3. Create assignments that provide the appropriate level of challenge.
-    4. Provide early success opportunities.
-    5. Articulate your expectations.
-    6. Provide rubrics.
-    7. Provide targeted feedback.
-    8. Be fair.
-    9. Educate students about the ways we explain success and failure.
-    10. Describe effective study strategies.
-*   Strategies for self-efficacy:
-    1. Provide flexibility and control.
-    2. Give students an opportunity to reflect.

 > ## Brainstorming Motivational Strategies
 >